pursuit-curriculum-resources/guide-deployment/netlify-vite-react/README.md

 VITE_KEY=my-secret-key-value
 ```

-Notice that this file is not written in JavaScript, so do not use quotes or semi-colons.
+This file is not written in JavaScript, so do not use quotes or semi-colons.

 To use this variable in your application.
 Choose a component where you will use this variable and write: